ITranslateExpressRequest

 });

-stream in object mode will always return a single item from
+A Readable stream in object mode will always return a single item from

 also be emitted.

-Calling read after the 'end'
+Calling read after the 'end' event has

-.
+been emitted will return null.
 No runtime error will be raised.

 Parameters

-Parameter | Type | Description |
+| Parameter | Type | Description |

-size ? | number | Optional argument to specify how much data to read. |
+size? | number | Optional argument to specify how much data to read. |

 Returns